Floor Screeding Cost

 While the job might seem easy on the surface, ensuring you have a correct ratio and a completely level surface can be tricky.

 Misapplying the screed could lead to higher costs in the future to rectify the problems.
-While the cost to level a concrete floor in the UK might be deemed expensive, in most cases, it works out as less than the cost of doing it DIY and then re-applied by a professional, as it will be right first-time.
+While the cost to level a concrete floor in the UK might be deemed expensive, in most cases, it works out as less than the cost of doing it DIY and then having it re-applied by a professional, as it will be right first-time.

 Liquid screed can be very difficult to work with, further necessitating the need for a professional.